anjaustinftw/rust-fuel-consumption-calculator/README.md

 # Fuel Consumption Calculator
-I am becoming exceedingly efficient at starting from scratch.
 My first course in Computer Science was programming BASIC in DOS.
 This project was our first assignment.

 ## Project Description
 The following is my first command line interface program in Rust.
 Its function is to calculate the gas mileage of a vehicle based on actual miles driven and the amount of fuel required to top off the vehicle's tank.